CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb16.png)

-> **Note:** We need to unsubscribe because in Exercise 4, we logged in Remote Desktop using your user.
+> **Note:** We need to unsubscribe from the feed, because in Exercise 4 we subscribed to WVD feed using a different user.

 3. Click on **Subscribe** button.